 Discuss Your Case with a Drunk Driving Accident Attorney Today

-At Kershaw, Cook & Talley in Sacramento, our drunk driving accident attorneys have recovered over $1 billion on behalf of our clients, and we’ve handled countless car accident cases.
+At Kershaw, Cook & Talley, our Sacramento drunk driving accident attorneys have recovered over $1 billion on behalf of our clients, and we’ve handled countless car accident cases.
 We understand the difficulties you and your family are experiencing, which is why we do not charge legal fees unless we win your case.
 Take this time to focus on recovering from your injuries and getting back on your feet while our team takes care of the rest.

 Contact us today at (916) 520-6639 to schedule a free consultation.